center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Shibboleth 1.3 authentication for Auth MemCookie.
   * Support for link to privacy policy on consent-pages.
   * Customizable initial focus on consent-page.
-  * Almost all pages should be translatable.
+  * Almost all pages should be translateable.
   * Allow SAML 2.0 SP to handle error replies from IdP.
   * PostgreSQL support for consent storage.
   * Add support for encrypted private keys.